SCHEDULE 14A

 Corporate Governance

-The Board of Directors recognizes that good corporate governance is an important means of protecting the interests of the Company’s shareholders, employees, customers, and the community.
-The Company has closely monitored the recent legislative and regulatory corporate governance reforms, including provisions of the Sarbanes-Oxley Act of 2002 (“Sarbanes-Oxley”), the rules of the Securities and Exchange Commission (the “SEC”) interpreting and implementing Sarbanes-Oxley, and the proposed NYSE listing standards.
+The Board of Directors recognizes that good corporate governance is an important means of protecting the interests of the Companys shareholders, employees, customers, and the community.
+The Company has closely monitored the recent legislative and regulatory corporate governance reforms, including provisions of the Sarbanes-Oxley Act of 2002 (Sarbanes-Oxley), the rules of the Securities and Exchange Commission (the SEC) interpreting and implementing Sarbanes-Oxley, and the proposed NYSE listing standards.
 Although many of the requirements still require implementation through rule proposals or rule adoptions by the SEC, the Company believes it is well-positioned to address these reforms.
 The Company is in compliance with all provisions that are currently effective and believes that its existing practices and principles already meet many of the proposed requirements that have not yet become effective.

 In 2000, the Board of Directors formally adopted Corporate Governance Guidelines that serve as principles addressing the role of the Board of Directors in the areas of fiduciary oversight, independence, evaluation of the chief executive officer, and succession planning.
 The Corporate Governance Guidelines also set standards relating to the composition and operation of the Board of Directors and its committees, including standards relating to the selection and qualification of directors, evaluation of the Board and its committees, and director education.
-The Corporate Governance Guidelines are administered by the Board’s Nominating and Governance Committee, which regularly reviews director criteria and qualifications, and leads the performance assessments of the Board.
+The Corporate Governance Guidelines are administered by the Boards Nominating and Governance Committee, which regularly reviews director criteria and qualifications, and leads the performance assessments of the Board.

 5

 The Board annually assesses the adequacy and effectiveness of its Corporate Governance Guidelines, and is currently in the process of reviewing the Guidelines in light of the proposed NYSE listing standards.
-Copies of the current Corporate Governance Guidelines are available from the Company’s website at www.usec.com or upon request from the Secretary.
+Copies of the current Corporate Governance Guidelines are available from the Companys website at www.usec.com or upon request from the Secretary.

 Meetings and Committees of the Board

 Pursuant to Delaware General Corporation Law, under which USEC is organized, the business, property, and affairs of the Company are managed under the direction of the Board of Directors.
-Members of the Board are kept informed of the Company’s business through discussions with the Chairman and officers, by reviewing materials prepared for them by management, and by participating in meetings of the Board and its committees.
+Members of the Board are kept informed of the Companys business through discussions with the Chairman and officers, by reviewing materials prepared for them by management, and by participating in meetings of the Board and its committees.

 In 2002, the Board of Directors held eight regular meetings and one annual strategic planning meeting.
-All directors, with the exception of Mr. Armacost, attended 75% or more of the Board of Directors’ meetings and meetings of the committees on which they served.
+All directors, with the exception of Mr. Armacost, attended 75% or more of the Board of Directors meetings and meetings of the committees on which they served.
 Mr. Armacost joined the Board July 1, 2002 and thus served only six months in 2002.
 The average attendance of all directors at all Board and committee meetings in 2002 was 91.5%.
 In the six-month period ended December 31, 2002, the Board held five regular meetings.
 All directors attended at least 75% of the meetings in the six-month period ended December 31, 2002, other than Dr. Brown who attended three of the five meetings.

 In accordance with the provisions of the bylaws of the Company, the Board has designated four committees.
 Each committee is composed entirely of non-employee directors.

-The Audit, Finance and Corporate Responsibility Committee consists of Mr. Woods, Chairman, Mr. Armacost, and Mr. Paquette, each of whom the Board has determined is an independent director as defined in the NYSE’s current and proposed listing standards and the provisions of Sarbanes-Oxley, requiring entirely independent audit committees.
-This Committee is responsible for appointing and terminating the Company’s independent auditors, reviewing the Company’s accounting processes, financial controls, and reporting systems, and the scope of the audits to be conducted.
-It is also responsible for monitoring the policies, practices, and programs of the Company in its relations with customers, suppliers, employees, shareholders and the communities in which the Company’s production plants are located.
-The Committee meets regularly in executive session with the Company’s independent auditors and with the Company’s internal auditors.
+The Audit, Finance and Corporate Responsibility Committee consists of Mr. Woods, Chairman, Mr. Armacost, and Mr. Paquette, each of whom the Board has determined is an independent director as defined in the NYSEs current and proposed listing standards and the provisions of Sarbanes-Oxley, requiring entirely independent audit committees.
+This Committee is responsible for appointing and terminating the Companys independent auditors, reviewing the Companys accounting processes, financial controls, and reporting systems, and the scope of the audits to be conducted.
+It is also responsible for monitoring the policies, practices, and programs of the Company in its relations with customers, suppliers, employees, shareholders and the communities in which the Companys production plants are located.
+The Committee meets regularly in executive session with the Companys independent auditors and with the Companys internal auditors.
 This Committee met five times in 2002, and three times in the six-month period ended December 31, 2002.

 The SEC and the NYSE recently proposed new rules relating to audit committee duties, responsibilities and independence for publicly traded companies.
 We are reviewing and currently updating our Audit, Finance and Corporate Responsibility Committee charter to comply with these proposed new rules.
 Under the NYSE listing standards, Audit Committee members must be financially literate.
-Further, under certain provisions of Sarbanes-Oxley that will be applicable for 2003, at least one member of the Audit Committee must be an “audit committee financial expert,” as defined by the SEC implementing rules.
-The Board of Directors has determined that all members of the Audit, Finance and Corporate Responsibility Committee are financially literate and that Mr. Paquette qualifies as an “audit committee financial expert.”
+Further, under certain provisions of Sarbanes-Oxley that will be applicable for 2003, at least one member of the Audit Committee must be an audit committee financial expert, as defined by the SEC implementing rules.
+The Board of Directors has determined that all members of the Audit, Finance and Corporate Responsibility Committee are financially literate and that Mr. Paquette qualifies as an audit committee financial expert.

 The Compensation Committee consists of Mr. Hall, Chairman, Dr. Brown, and Mr. Paquette, each of whom the Board has determined is an independent director as defined in the proposed NYSE listing standards.
-This Committee’s responsibilities include overseeing and administering the Company’s executive compensation program, and reviewing overall compensation programs and policies for the Company and its key employees.
-The Compensation Committee also establishes annual performance objectives under the Company’s incentive programs and oversees administration of employee benefit plans.
+This Committees responsibilities include overseeing and administering the Companys executive compensation program, and reviewing overall compensation programs and policies for the Company and its key employees.
+The Compensation Committee also establishes annual performance objectives under the Companys incentive programs and oversees administration of employee benefit plans.
 The Compensation Committee met five times in 2002, and two times in the six-month period ended December 31, 2002.

 The Nominating and Governance Committee consists of Mr. Paquette, Chairman, Mr. Armacost, Mr. Hall, and Mr. Moore, each of whom the Board has determined is an independent director as defined in the proposed NYSE listing standards.
-This Committee’s responsibilities include selecting potential candidates for directors and recommending candidates to the Board.
+This Committees responsibilities include selecting potential candidates for directors and recommending candidates to the Board.
 The Nominating and Governance Committee also conducts an annual performance evaluation of the Chief Executive Officer, conducts Board performance

 6

-As of November 7, 2002, the Regulatory Affairs Committee’s responsibilities were expanded to include oversight of the Company’s initiatives with various government agencies.
-The expansion of the Regulatory Affairs Committee’s responsibilities led to the creation of a new committee, the Regulatory and Government Affairs Committee and the dissolution of the Technology Committee.
+As of November 7, 2002, the Regulatory Affairs Committees responsibilities were expanded to include oversight of the Companys initiatives with various government agencies.
+The expansion of the Regulatory Affairs Committees responsibilities led to the creation of a new committee, the Regulatory and Government Affairs Committee and the dissolution of the Technology Committee.

 The Regulatory and Government Affairs Committee consists of Mr. Moore, Chairman, Dr. Brown, Mr. Mellor, and Mr. Woods.
-The Regulatory and Government Affairs Committee’s responsibilities include monitoring the Company’s compliance with regulatory requirements, overseeing the Company’s initiatives with and involving various agencies of the United States government and applicable State governments, and advising the Board on regulatory and other governmental considerations in the Board’s deliberations and decision-making processes.
+The Regulatory and Government Affairs Committees responsibilities include monitoring the Companys compliance with regulatory requirements, overseeing the Companys initiatives with and involving various agencies of the United States government and applicable State governments, and advising the Board on regulatory and other governmental considerations in the Boards deliberations and decision-making processes.
 The Regulatory and Government Affairs Committee met once in 2002, and did not meet in the six-month period ended December 31, 2002.

 Compensation of Directors